irenevlachou/Polytonic-tutorial/README.md

 ![](images/tutorial27.png)

 ### Considerations
-In general accented small caps might look strange to a native reader.
+In general, accented small caps might look strange to a native reader.
 The examples of accented uppercase lookalike shapes in Greek typography are rare so the use of them should be as a stylistic option instead of a mainstream usage.

 ### OpenType features
 Polytonic Greek doesn't have extra OpenType features compared with a monotonic Greek font.
 Apart from when we want the font to deal with the subscript to adscript transformation for the uppercase and when the font has the option of accented small caps.